 Dr. John Izzo, who leads Good Men in Sport says, “in order to create change we need to change hearts.
 Experience tells us that only a systematic, upstream effort to get athletes reflecting and holding self and teammates accountable will work.
 Our experience with men in similar cultures is that blaming and shaming may send the problem underground but doesn’t lead to sustainable change.”

 We invite senior leaders within the professional, collegiate and amateur hockey environment to adopt new and more positive methods to influence their team development and wellbeing.
 We invite you to be bold and to promote a culture of accountability and trust.

-The Men’s Initiative is a non-profit dedicated to enhancing the integrity and wellbeing of men for the benefit of families, communities, and the world.
-Affiliated with the University of British Columbia’s Faculty of Medicine and the Canadian Men’s Health Foundation, TMI brings over 25 years of experience working with men in high-stress and high-profile environments including military veterans, protective service workers (police and fire), corporate leaders and athletes.
-TMI conducts action-research and delivers its GMIS programs to professional, collegiate, and amateur hockey teams, including the Atlanta Falcons, US Military Academy West Point’s Football, Stanford Men’s Soccer, and the University of Oregon.
+Blueprint is a non-profit dedicated to enhancing the integrity and wellbeing of men for the benefit of families, communities, and the world.
+Affiliated with the University of British Columbia’s Faculty of Medicine and the Canadian Men’s Health Foundation, Blueprint brings over 25 years of experience working with men in high-stress and high-profile environments including military veterans, protective service workers (police and fire), corporate leaders and athletes.
+Blueprint conducts action-research and delivers its GMIS programs to professional, collegiate, and amateur hockey teams, including the Atlanta Falcons, US Military Academy West Point’s Football, Stanford Men’s Soccer, and the University of Oregon.

 Director of Engagement